chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

   https://{{< example_fqdn "automate" >}}/apis/iam/v2beta/policies?pretty
 ```

-For those API methods that take JSON data, typically though the `create` and `update` methods,
+For those API methods that take JSON data, typically through the `create` and `update` methods,
 you can provide that data to the REST endpoint in a variety of ways.
 If the data is a relatively small size payload, you can include it in a `curl` command inline.
 For example: